SteeltoeOSS/Samples/Security/src/AuthClient/README.md

 ## What to expect

 At this point the app is up and running.
-You can access it at <https://localhost:7072> or <https://steeltoe-samples-authclient.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/>.
+You can access it at <https://localhost:7072> or <https://auth-client-sample.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/>.

 > [!NOTE]
-> To see the logs on Cloud Foundry as the app runs, execute this command: `cf logs steeltoe-samples-authclient`
+> To see the logs on Cloud Foundry as the app runs, execute this command: `cf logs auth-client-sample`

 From the website's menu, click on the `Log in` menu item and you should be redirected to the UAA server's login page.
 Enter `testuser` and `password`, and you should be authenticated and redirected back to the auth client home page.